ice-bergtech/kr8/docs/godoc/kr8-cmd.md

             prompt := &survey.Input{
                 Message: "Enter component name",
                 Default: cmdInitFlags.ComponentName,
-            }
+                Help:    "Enter the name of the component you want to create", }
             util.FatalErrorCheck("Invalid component name", survey.AskOne(prompt, &cmdInitFlags.ComponentName))

             prompt = &survey.Input{
                 Message: "Enter component directory",
                 Default: RootConfig.ComponentDir,
-            }
+                Help:    "Enter the directory where you want to create the component", }
             util.FatalErrorCheck("Invalid component directory", survey.AskOne(prompt, &RootConfig.ComponentDir))

             promptS := &survey.Select{
                 Message: "Select component type",
                 Options: []string{"jsonnet", "yml", "tpl", "chart"},
+                Help:    "Select the type of component you want to create",
+                Default: "jsonnet",
+                Description: func(value string, index int) string {
+                    if value == "jsonnet" {
+                        return "Use a Jsonnet file to describe the component resources" } else if value == "yml" {
+                        return "Use a yml (docker-compose) file to describe the component resources" } else if value == "tpl" {
+                        return "Use a template file to describe the component resources" } else if value == "chart" {
+                        return "Use a Helm chart to describe the component resources" }

+                    return ""
+                },
             }
             util.FatalErrorCheck("Invalid component type", survey.AskOne(promptS, &cmdInitFlags.ComponentType))
         }